 Laz Camden (Turkish)

-Laz Camden offers a fully Halal Turkish food menu in a warm and inviting setting.
+Apart from the steaks, Laz Camden offers a fully Halal food menu in a warm and inviting setting.

 Stylised portraits of some of Turkey’s most commemorated celebraties decorate the walls therein.